Benas Šatkus

-Benas Šatkus (born 1 April 2001) is a Lithuanian professional footballer who plays as a centre-back for VfL Osnabrück and the Lithuania national team.
+Benas Šatkus (born 1 April 2001) is a Lithuanian professional footballer who plays as a centre-back for the Lithuania national team.

 Club career

 1. FC Nürnberg

 In 2020, Šatkus signed his first professional contract with 1.
 FC Nürnberg.
 In German he played from summer of the 2020.
 He appeared for the reserves, competing in Fußball-Regionalliga Bayern.

 VfL Osnabrück

 In the summer of 2022, Šatkus moved to 3.
 Liga club VfL Osnabrück.

 International career

 Šatkus made his international debut for Lithuania national team on 17 November 2019 in a friendly match against New Zealand, which finished as a 1–0 home win.